 UPL 621 Environmental and Land Use Planning (3-0-3).
-Provides a comprehensive overview of the field of sustainable environmental and land use planning, focusing on key principles, processes and skills for assessing. managing and protecting environmental resources-land, air, water, flora and fauna.
+Provides a comprehensive overview of the field of sustainable environmental and land use planning, focusing on key principles, processes and skills for assessing, managing and protecting environmental resources-land, air, water, flora and fauna.
 Reviews the social, economic, political and legal dimensions of environmental and land use planning through case studies and best practices worldwide.
-Prerequisite/concurrent: UPL limitations of discussed concepts, processes and skills by engaging in projects ranging from problem formulation and analysis to spatial solutions and recommendations in the local/regional contexts.
 Prerequisite/concurrent: UPL 600.